Listen to Les McKeown read this blog post:

 2. Carve out a ‘commons‘.

-Create a place or places where your people can mix in a relaxed, non-work environment.
-(The classic ping-pong table is a great start.)
+Create a place or places where your people can mix in a relaxed, non-work environment, both physical and virtual.
+(The classic ping-pong table is a great start, but in this era of hybrid work environments is not nearly enough.)

 3. Start walking around.

-Don’t just meet with your peers and direct reports – get out into the corridors, offices, cubicle farms, factory floors and talk.
+Don’t just meet with your peers and direct reports – get out into the corridors, offices, cubicle farms, factory floors, Slack channels and Zoom Rooms and talk.
 Talk.
 Talk.
 Engage with your people as people, be open and accessible.

 One thing is guaranteed: unless you want a dysfunctional, siloed, increasingly ineffective business, once you’re in the Dunbar Zone, inaction is not an option.